BergQuester/bergquester.github.io/_posts/2023-01-31-ideal-company.md

 tags: [values, culture]
 ---

+This little expirement is something I have thought about writing for several years.
 As software engineers, we view many job listings for many companies.
-This is something I have thought about writing for several years.
 Writing a fictitious job listing for my ideal company would be an excellent exercise to give clarity to myself and as something I can point potential recruiters to.
 Just as job listings describe the perfect candidate that doesn't exist, this listing describes the ideal company with the perfect opening.

 Like life, the contents of this is subject to change as needs and desires grow.